EnChung913/DBMS_FinalProj/docs/diary.md

 [2025-12-8 20:05]
 The containers successfully run on docker.
 But there are some issues with Loki, it need to be fixed later.
 I still need to implement the user application function.
 Besides, the view of department review application havn't been done.
 But this can refer to the company review application view.

+[2025-12-8 22:27]
+I'm trying to connect the apis for department review application.
+Finish!
+Besides, the containers are running well on docker now.
+I've finished the scheduler module and optimized the push recommendation function.
+Next step would be the user application function and place event apis to functions.
+I found some test tools for nestjs and vuejs, I'll try to write some test cases later.